 These are the sailor’s next most problematic and injured body part and it is the sudden movements of the arms over a large range of motion that will affect your shoulder joints.

 If you have a weakness in this area or simply want to assist your body and to prevent injuries, sailors should include shoulder stabilisation exercises.
 Michaels’s book or YouTube are two great sources of these types of exercises.

-Hip Flexors – Because of the way we sit in our boats, the hip flexors are in a shortened state.
-At the end of the sailing session you need to engage in stretches, this will help the muscles recover, help in reducing lower back issues and help improve your posture.
+Because of the way we sit in our boats, the hip flexors are in a shortened state.
+At the end of the sailing session, you need to engage in stretches.
+This helps the muscles recover, helps in reducing lower back issues and helps improve your posture.

-Equipment – To assist with hiking, consider battened hiking pants, these will enhance your endurance.
-Grip on the boat with appropriate materials will enable you to move without slipping and sliding and the same goes for having good gloves, effective soles on your boots and a wetsuit with nonslip and kneepads.
+To assist with hiking, consider battened hiking pants, these will enhance your endurance.
+Grip on the boat with appropriate materials will enable you to move without slipping and sliding.
+The same goes for having good gloves, effective soles on your boots and a wetsuit with nonslip and kneepads.

-A sometimes overlooked fact is that hot muscles are less efficient so correct clothing for the prevailing conditions need to ensure that muscles stay cool.
+A sometimes overlooked fact is that hot muscles are less efficient.
+Correct clothing for the prevailing conditions needs to ensure that muscles stay cool.

-Be Scientific – Keep records of your fitness the aim being to find out by trial and error what works and what doesn’t.
-Body weight is something you should keep an eye on the long term and many classes have an optimum weight or weight range.
+Keep records of your fitness the aim being to find out by trial and error what works and what doesn’t.
+Body weight is something you should keep an eye on.
+Many classes have an optimum weight or weight range.

 Keep a spreadsheet or notebook with exercises and food programs.
 It is sometimes helpful to look back over the years gone by to see what you have done by way of food and exercise to achieve different results.

 Many elite sailors have records stretching back over 10 or more years.

 A Swiss Ball makes an excellent hiking bench to train your legs and work on your abdominals.
 This is a particularly useful exercise if you have had a number of light days.
 It keeps your muscles in peak condition for the next blow.